 At 5,508 yards, Jackson Park’s par-70 layout is undeniably sporty.
 Seven of the par-fours are very short, and two of the par-fives also are short.
 But the other par-five is a 550-yard epic, especially into the prevailing west wind.
-And the seven par-threes each have something going on.
+And the five par-threes each have something going on.

 From small greens to some interesting old-school green configurations, Jackson Park poses some interesting challenges.

 It’s also scenic.
 Lake Michigan is nearby, just across Lake Shore Drive in some places.
 Some holes are adjacent to a marina.
 The Museum of Science and Industry is just across the park.
 And the downtown skyline looms in the background.

 When it first opened, the Jackson Park golf course was such a hit that another 18-hole layout was added.
 The courses reportedly did an astounding 140,000 rounds on one course and 70,000 on the other in 1911.
 It helped that that there were no greens fees until 1920.

 In 1936, the legendary Bobby Jones was in a gallery of 8,000 that watched an exhibition of top pros at Jackson Park.

 The course fell into decline for a long stretch, but it’s firmly back on its feet under the management of Billy Casper Golf, which handles Cook County courses as well as the city’s Park District layouts.

 The 111th Chicago City Amateur will be held at Jackson Park on July 24-26.

 And this year, Carney has organized the inaugural Chicago Women’s Open at Jackson Park on June 13 and 14.